oscargit010502/Music-Entropy-for-a-MIDI-secuence/README.md

 // NOTE: this program only works for unidimensional MIDI melody files (chords not included).

 it contains:

-☑️ Assets (icon images, MIDI files with music genres) ☑️ Source code in Python (Jupyter Notebook)
+☑️ Assets (icon images, MIDI files with music genres).
+☑️ Source code in Python (Jupyter Notebook).